Chapter

 What does John 6:64 mean?

 Sadly, not all people who "follow" Jesus actually "believe in" Jesus.
-The story told in chapter 6 is a vivid illustration of this unfortunate truth.
+The story told in this chapter vividly illustrates this unfortunate truth.
 Crowds gathered around Him due to His miracles (John 6:2).
 They were so impressed by His feeding of thousands that they were ready to make Him a king (John 6:15).
 And yet, when Jesus explains that entertainment and free food are not His real ministry, they are unimpressed (John 6:41).
 The more He insists on a spiritual, personal meaning behind His miracles, the angrier they become (John 6:52).
-Eventually, as the next verses will show, many of these shallow "followers" will leave, proving they are not "believers."
+Eventually (John 6:65–66), many of these shallow "followers" will leave, proving they are not "believers."

-There is a profound difference between being attracted to some aspects of Christianity, versus actually being a born-again Christian.
-Typically, the difference is shown when a Christian message conflicts with a person's preferences.
-In this case, most of the people hearing Jesus' message don't like it, and that causes them to abandon Him.
+There is a profound difference between being attracted to aspects of Christianity versus being a born-again Christian.
+Actions not grounded in legitimate spirituality are pointless.
+Typically, the difference emerges when a Christian message conflicts with a person's preferences.
+Nearly all those who turn away from Jesus after following Him do so in response to some disappointment, frustration, or limitation.
+In this case, most of the people hearing Jesus' message don't like it.
+That causes them to abandon Him.
 As Jesus said in the prior verse, "the flesh is no help at all."
-Actions which are not grounded in legitimate spirituality are pointless.

 Peter, on the other hand, expresses the attitude of an actual "believer" in Christ.
-Namely, that whether He likes what He hears or not, He knows that Jesus is the Truth (John 6:68–69).
+Whether he likes what he hears or not, he knows that Jesus is the Truth (John 6:68–69).
 Instead of rejecting Jesus because Jesus challenges his thinking, Peter submits to a higher truth than his own.

 Expand